Collaborating and organising your workflow

 2. Finely chop the coriander and red onion

-3. Add salt,lemon and lime juice to taste
+3. Add salt, pepper, and lemon juice to taste

 4. Enjoy!